CristinaRuth/cristina-ruth/src/pages/posts/what-is-a-team-lead-what-is-a-tech-lead-are-they-the-same-or-different.md

 I always get confused which is which. 🤔

-Head over to [DEV](https://dev.to/cristinaruth/discuss-what-is-a-team-lead-what-is-a-tech-lead-are-they-the-same-or-different-139i) to discuss further.
+Join us on [DEV](https://dev.to/cristinaruth/discuss-what-is-a-team-lead-what-is-a-tech-lead-are-they-the-same-or-different-139i) to discuss further.